-The solution to your need for more space may already be attached to your house!
-Converting an existing garage is less expensive than building an addition—and it's a lot less complicated too!
+The solution for more space may already be attached to your house: A garage makeover that transforms storage space into living space is often less expensive than building a new addition.

-Remaking your garage into an extra bedroom, den, or kids’ playroom can improve not only the resale value of your home but also your quality of life.
+Turning a garage into a new living space can improve the resale value of your home and your quality of life.
 In comparison to building an addition, a garage conversion is much more affordable and entails fewer bureaucratic hurdles, but that’s not to say it’s a simple project.
-As you begin planning yours, take into account these essential considerations.
+As you begin planning to convert a garage into a living space, take into account these essential considerations.